-Price Monitoring Cell (PMC) in the Department of Consumer Affairs is responsible for monitoring prices of selected essential commodities.
-The activities of the cell include monitoring of the retail and wholesale prices, and spot and future prices of selected essential commodities on a daily basis.
+Price Monitoring Division(PMD) in the Department of Consumer Affairs is responsible for monitoring prices of selected essential commodities.
+The activities of the division include monitoring of the retail and wholesale prices, and spot and future prices of selected essential commodities on a daily basis.
 Prices are reported daily on the website.
 Also, there is limited circulation of hard copies of the price reports to disseminate information on price situation to the policy makers on a daily basis.
-Price Monitoring Cell analyses the price situation and gives advance feedback for taking preventive measures to help policy interventions at appropriate time to prevent undesired shortfall in the availability of essential commodities.
-In the event of shortage of any specific essential commodity and to keep price of the item under control, Price Monitoring Cell also implements commodity-specific market intervention schemes to give temporary relief to the consumers.
+Price Monitoring Division analyses the price situation and gives advance feedback for taking preventive measures to help policy interventions at appropriate time to prevent undesired shortfall in the availability of essential commodities.
+In the event of shortage of any specific essential commodity and to keep price of the item under control, Price Monitoring Division also implements commodity-specific market intervention schemes to give temporary relief to the consumers.

 B. Price Monitoring